 Treatment is often needed to help people who suffer from the condition to manage their pain.
 In fact, pain is the primary concern for many individuals and simple analgesic relief is sufficient to help some people improve their quality of life.

-Swelling and Stiffness
+Swelling and stiffness

 This is particularly evident in smaller joints, such as those in the fingers.
-Hard bony enlargements, known as Henerden’s nodes (on distal joints) or Bouchard’s nodes (on proximal joints) may form.
+Hard bony enlargements, known as Heberden's nodes (on distal joints) or Bouchard’s nodes (on proximal joints) may form.
 These inhibit movement of the fingers and the ability of the hands significantly, although they may or may not be associated with pain.

 In the toes, it is common for bunions to form, which involves reddening and swelling of the joints.
-It is not uncommon for people to notice physical changes to their joints before any pain becomes evident.
+It is not uncommon for people to also notice physical changes to their joints before any pain becomes evident.

 Loss of ability

-The changes in the joints can have a significant impact on the ability of individuals to partake in their usual daily activities as normal.
+The changes in the joints can have a significant impact on the ability of individuals to partake in their daily activities as normal.

 Many people find this difficult, as they are no longer able to cope with everyday activities that they have always been able to do.
 Particularly when the hands are affected, even simple tasks that require fine movements can become very challenging.

-Using affected joints during gentle exercise and activities often helps to lessen the pain and make that area feel better.
+Using the affected joints during gentle exercise and activities often helps to lessen the pain and make that area feel better.
 However, with excessive or prolonged use, the symptoms usually become worse.
-This is a distinguishing factor from rheumatoid arthritis, which is associated with an improvement of symptoms after using the affected joints.
+This is a distinguishing factor from rheumatoid arthritis, which is instead associated with an improvement of symptoms after using the affected joints.

 In some people, a certain crackling noise called crepitus may occur when the joint is moved or touched.
-In addition, occasionally people present with muscle spasms and contractions in the tendons in affected areas, as well as filling of the joints with fluid.
+In addition, occasionally people present with muscle spasms and contractions in the tendons of affected areas, as well as filling of the joints with fluid.